PrabhjotKaurGosal/CV/CV.md

 # About Me
 A seasoned engineer and a researcher.
 10+ years of experience in product development in the automotive industry, specializing in the design and validation of the Advanced Driver Assistance Systems (ADAS).
-5+ years of dedicated reserach in appplied Machine Learning, Deep Learning, Natural Language Processing with a track record of patents and publications.
+5+ years of dedicated research in applied Machine Learning, Deep Learning, Natural Language Processing with a track record of patents and publications.
 Proven team player in cross-functional settings, passionate about mentoring emerging engineers.

 ## Education